ADMINISTRATIVE REGULATION - 6158

 Independent Study Programming - Definitions

-short-term independent study contract may be requested from a student’s school of attendance for a temporary, short-term absence from school that is not less than five (5) school days and not to exceed a total of 14 school days.
+A short-term independent study contract may be requested from a student’s school of attendance for a temporary, short-term absence from school that is not less than five (5) school days per contract and not to exceed a total of 15 cumulative instructional days per school year.
 The contract should be requested a minimum of five (5) school days prior to commencement of independent study.
 The intent of the contract is to provide continuity of instruction for the student in the event of an emergency, vacation, or similar short-term need.

 A long-term independent study contract is for a period of up to one school year and may not span two school years.
 Absent exceptional circumstances, students receiving education via a long-term independent study contract are enrolled in a district-approved program supporting this type of instruction (e.g., Independent Study, Virtual or Home School programs such as IUSD Virtual Academy).

 While enrolled in independent study, students may receive instruction via both asynchronous and synchronous methods.
 Synchronous instruction is live instruction with real-time interaction between the student and teacher.
-This can occur via electronic methods (e.g., Zoom).
+This can occur via electronic methods visually or verbally (e.g., Zoom or phone call).
 Asynchronous instruction is when the teaching and learning do not occur at the same time for the teacher and student, thus the teacher has assigned a video or work for independent completion and is not providing real-time live assistance and monitoring.

 Independent Study Programming - Requirements